Opening on Feb 16, 2026

 Show timings for Rise and Fall of The City of Mahagonny may vary every week.
 You can check the show timings for your preferred date at the next stage of booking.

 The London Coliseum is one of the West End’s grandest venues and the home of English National Opera.
 Built in 1904, it boasts a stunning Edwardian Baroque façade and one of the largest proscenium arches in London.
-With a seating capacity of around 2,300, the theatre is known for its excellent sightlines and acoustics.
+The theatre is known for its excellent sightlines and acoustics.
 Over the years, it has hosted world-class productions such as Carmen, The Magic Flute, La bohème, The Mikado, and Akhnaten—making it a landmark destination for opera lovers and a cornerstone of London’s performing arts scene.

 The London Coliseum seating plan will help you find the best seats in the theater.